-Montgomery County ties reopening decisions to vaccination levels
+As vaccination efforts expand, Montgomery ties reopening decisions to how many have gotten shots

 “Men need to step up,” said Prince George’s Health Officer Ernest L. Carter.
 “You can’t allow our community to go down because we are afraid to get a vaccine that is so safe.”

 Prince George’s assistant fire chief David Wilson said for months he declined the vaccine, partly because of concerns related to the historic mistreatment of African Americans by the medical establishment.
-He said conversations in recent weeks with friends convinced him the science behind the vaccine is sound and designed to save lives.
+He said recent conversations with friends convinced him the science behind the vaccine is sound and designed to save lives.
 He said a friend from church reminded him of the bad things he had put in his body without issues — including drugs and alcohol — a reminder that proved to be the final push he needed.

 “I was vaccinated today, and I’m not a zombie,” Wilson said with a laugh.